-SECTION D APPEALS
+SECTION D

+APPEALS

-APPEALS AND REQUESTS TO A NATIONAL AUTHORITY Appeals and requests to a National Authorities are not permitted in disciplines and formats with elimination series.
+70 APPEALS AND REQUESTS TO A NATIONAL AUTHORITY Appeals are not permitted in disciplines and formats with elimination series.

 PART 6 ENTRY AND QUALIFICATION

 75 ENTERING A RACE

 - 75.1 To enter a race, a board shall comply with the requirements of the organizing authority of the race.
 She shall be entered by - a) a member of a club or other organization affiliated to a World Sailing member national authority, - b) such a club or organization, or - c) a member of a World Sailing member national authority. - 75.2 Competitors shall comply with World Sailing Regulation 19, Eligibility Code.